Targa West

-Tarmac West (originally called Targa West) is a rally event held in and around Perth, Western Australia between 2005 and 2025.
-The event takes its name from the Targa Florio, a former motoring event held on the island of Sicily, as well as more recent Australian events including Targa Tasmania, now defunct East Coast Targa, Targa New Zealand and Classic Adelaide.
+Tarmac West (formerly Targa West) is a rally event held in and around Perth, Western Australia.
+The event takes its name from the Targa Florio, a former motoring event held on the island of Sicily, as well as more recent Australian events including Targa Tasmania and Targa New Zealand.

 The inaugural event was held in 2005 and won by Ross Dunkerton.
 Dunkerton also won the 2006 event which ran for four days from 7 September 2006 in a Mitsubishi Lancer EVO IX.